 Speak Out for Animals

-Thank you to everyone who attended Lobby Day for Animals on March 18, 2014 at the State House with more than 150 advocates in attendance.
-There are many ways to speak for those who can't: take action on legislation, use the media to raise awareness for animals, attend an animal advocacy training session, and/or join us to testify on animal bills; some haven't yet had a hearing despite a busy fall season at the State House.
+Lobby Day for Animals will was held on May 13, 2015 at the State House with more than 150 advocates in attendance.
+There are many ways to speak for those who can't: take action on legislation, use the media to raise awareness for animals, and/or join us to testify on animal bills.